yanaerobe/yanaerobe.github.io/_tabs/aboutme.md

 order: 4
 ---

-> I'm currently interested in `basic mixology skills`.
+> I'm currently interested in `configuring SBCs`.
 Please reach out to me for any experience sharing. :wink:
 {: .prompt-tip }

-Please do check out *[CEF - our group's page](https://cef.eng.ed.ac.uk/)*
+Please do check out *[Centre for Electronics Frontiers](https://cef.eng.ed.ac.uk/)* - our group's page

 ## What I Do